 Fruit formation – August to October

 Ideal for hedges and very nice as standalones, these shrubs are easy to care for and very ornamental.
-Note, however, that Russian olive is considered an invasive species in some areas and growing it is subject to regulatory limitations.
+Note, however, that Russian olive is an invasive species to control in some areas.
+Growing it is sometimes illegal according to some state and country regulations.

 Planting Russian olive trees